Lesson Plan - Get It!

 - Why do third parties exist?

-- Political parties began as early 1787 with Alexander Hamilton.
-Hamilton and his supporters wanted to join together to push the policies they favored.
+Political parties began in 1787 with Alexander Hamilton and his supporters, who wanted to push their favored policies.
 From there, more political parties began to emerge.
 Over the years, political parties and the policies they favor have changed.

-- Third parties typically are not large enough to have their candidates win elections, but they are effective in getting their agenda heard.
+Third parties typically are not large enough to have their candidates win elections, but they effectively get their agenda heard.
 Examples of third parties in the United States today include the Tea Party and the Green Party.